 1. Add relevant visuals to your emails

-Personalization is the key for an audience to connect with your brand, so make sure to interact and add a personalized touch with your visuals.
+Personalization is the key for an audience to connect with your brand, so interact and add a personalized touch to your visuals.

 2. Have a Call to Action (CTA) in your email

-The CTA action buttons should be there and spread across the layout to ensure optimum results.
+The CTA action buttons should be spread across the layout to ensure optimum results.

 3. Integrate your brand logo in the email

-Drip emails are the perfect way to promote your brand so make sure you integrate your logo in all the emails, preferably at the top.
+Drip emails are the perfect way to promote your brand, so integrate your logo in all the emails, preferably at the top.

 4. Add links to social media platforms

 Email campaigns are the most sought-after way to build a base of your subscribers for different mediums.
-Do add social media links at the bottom of the template to give subscribers a chance to connect with your brand on different platforms
+Add social media links at the bottom of the template to allow subscribers to connect with your brand on various platforms.

 5. Have a well-designed layout and content